 GTC Large programmes (for Spanish time only)

-For Semester 2017A, no Large Programmes are offered at GTC.
-These will be available again once the EMIR commissioning has finished and the instrument can be offered to the community (currently scheduled for S17B).
+For Semester 2017B, no Large Programmes are offered at GTC.
+These will be available again once the full EMIR capabilities are offered to the community (currently scheduled for 2018A).

 GTC Director's Discretionary Time (GTC-DDT)

 From September 2014, there is Director's Discretionary Time available at the GTC (GTC-DDT).
 Details on how to proceed with this kind of proposals can be found in the Spanish CAT web pages.

 The historic balance of use of observing time can be seen in the adjacent graph, showing the actual use of observing time for each class of time allocation.